sujay1599/InstagramTheftyPoster/Dev/readme.md

 This script is intended for educational and personal use only.
 Use it responsibly and ensure you comply with Instagram's terms of service and guidelines.
 ```

-This README file provides comprehensive instructions for setting up and using the script, including how to use `start.py` to generate the `config.yaml` file, the installation process, and usage details.